caizkun/mapreduce-examples/WordCount/README.md

-## WordCount
+## Word Count

-Problem: count the frequency of words in documents
+Problem: count the frequency of words in files

 Mapper: split each record (line) into words
 - input: <offset, line>